ydyazeed/PollSync/README.md

 - Clear browser cookies and log in again
 - Check Supabase email confirmation status

-### Votes not updating in real-time
-- Check your Supabase Realtime settings
-- Ensure RLS policies allow reading votes
-- Check browser console for WebSocket errors

-### Access code not working
-- Codes are case-insensitive but must match format XX XX-XX
-- Make sure the poll hasn't been deleted
-- Check if the code is active in the database

-## License

-MIT License - feel free to use for personal or commercial projects!

-## Support

-For issues or questions, please open an issue on GitHub.

----

 Built with ❤️ using Next.js, Supabase, and shadcn/ui